geoserver/geoserver/doc/en/user/source/tutorials/tomcat-jndi/tomcat-jndi.rst

 The example sets up a connection pool connecting to the local Oracle XE instance.
-The pool configuration shows is quite full fledged:
+The pool configuration shows is quite full-fledged:

 * at most 20 active connections (max number of connection that will ever be used in parallel)
 * at most 3 connections kept in the pool unused